RoboJackets/gatech-slack-account-fixer/README.md

   --debug               print debug information
 ```

+Note that this script will necessarily take a long time!
+There are many external service calls, the Slack API is heavily rate-limited, and most workspaces that need this have many accounts to check.
+If you are not getting any output, that means that your accounts are OK.
+You will only get output if:

+- the script cannot match a Slack account to a Georgia Tech identity
+- the script makes a change (or would make a change, if you have `--dry-run` enabled)
+- the script tried to make a change but failed (usually Slack API issues, a few cases are specifically handled and explained)

+For reference, running on the SCC workspace (around 800 accounts) against Whitepages with no changes needed takes about a minute.

 ## Develop

 This project uses [Poetry](https://python-poetry.org/) for dependency management and `pipx` integration.
 You can run the tool with `poetry run gatech-slack-account-fixer` during development.